Dubai

 [email protected], [email protected], office reception +971585576220 (call or WhatsApp)

-I integrate Acceptance and Commitment Therapy, a scientific, evidence-based CBT treatment, to teach individuals practical and helpful skills specific to their problems.
-By using ACT, individuals learn to effectively manage distressing thoughts and feelings (e.g., anger, sadness, anxiety, etc.), so they don’t influence their behaviors so much.
-For example, someone with social anxiety can develop skills to overcome their fear of judgment, enhance communication, and boost self-confidence.
+I have been trained in a form of Cognitive Behavioral Therapy (CBT) known as Acceptance and Commitment Therapy (ACT).
+By using ACT, individuals learn to effectively manage distressing thoughts and feelings (e.g., anger, depression, anxiety, etc.), reducing their influence over their behaviors.
+For example, someone with anxiety can develop skills to learn how to tolerate their discomfort with uncertainty, which can help decrease their need to control their environment just so that they don't feel anxious anymore.
 ACT emphasizes skills like learning how to not be controlled by your thoughts and feelings, learning how to accept what is not in your control, embracing the present moment, and identifying what is important to you to live a meaningful life.

-I also use Trauma-Focused Acceptance and Commitment Therapy (TFACT), which is a compassion-based, exposure-centered approach to addressing a wide range of traumatic experiences.
+Additionally, I have been trained to treat trauma-related disorders using Trauma-Focused Acceptance and Commitment Therapy (TFACT).
+TFACT is a compassion-based, exposure-centered approach to addressing a wide range of traumatic experiences.
 In TFACT, exposure is the process of turning towards (versus avoiding) thoughts, feelings, or memories that typically produce anxiety or other very uncomfortable feelings with curiosity, flexibility, and openness.
-TFACT also addresses issues such as emotional numbness; dissociation; trauma-related anxiety, panic attacks, depression, shame, anger, suicidality, attachment-related trauma, and issues with trust.
+TFACT also addresses issues such as emotional numbness; dissociation; trauma-related anxiety, panic attacks, depression, shame, anger, etc.; suicidality, attachment-related trauma, and issues with trust.
 Finally, it helps to guide individuals on how to trust others, develop healthy relationships, and find meaning in life.
-This approach to trauma leaves people feeling like they are less shackled by their past and more hopeful about their future.

 That’s okay to feel nervous!
 It can be quite nerve-wracking to share intimate details with someone you just met.
 An essential part of my graduate training was to undergo therapy myself, to know what it’s like to be a client.
 So, I know what it’s like to sit on the other couch and share what can sometimes feel like uncomfortable details about yourself.
 I have experienced the worry of being judged by my therapist, the fear that they won’t understand me, or won’t provide a safe space for me.